Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 First, I have presented the data set, and how to clean it thanks to the vocabulary coverage with respect to existing vocabulary list.
 I then showed that we can extract from the tweets some special features that can be of interest.
 I then showed two simple models that use these newly created features to classify the tweets.
-I explained what was features importance and that it can be used to select the best features among the one we created.
+I explained what was features importance and that it can be used to select the best features among the ones I created.
 Not only that, but I went a bit further in the explanation of the model thanks to the shap library.
 This further allows to check that the model makes sense, and understand why the model performs the classification the way it does.
-Then, I showed how to use the pretrained BERT model to classify the tweets directly without passing through features we add by hand.
-The BERT layer acting as an automatic feature extractor.
+Then, I showed how to use the pretrained BERT model to classify the tweets directly without passing through features added by hand: The features are automitacally extracted by the BERT layer.
 We then saw that even such a complicated model can be interpreted.
 In the end I showed that we can combine different models into a single one using the stacking technique.
 Finally, I showed how to wrap everything into a pipeline.

 Is this all we can do in such a project?
 You might have already guessed that the answer is no. In fact, it depends on whether you are satisfied with the results of the model.
-In this post I only presented several of the important step in such a project.
-The goal being to present a broad scope of the tools that can be used and the big step we take in a text classification project.
+In this post I only presented several of the important steps of such a project.
+The goal being to present a broad scope of the tools that can be used and the big steps we take in a text classification project.
 But I did not explore in details the way of improving the model once we reached this point.
 And as you can see the model gets a score of about $$83\%$$, which depending on the application might or might not be enough.

-Let me briefly tell you some possible ways to further improve the model.
-First, since the feature we added are all implicitly present in the text, I would remove the meta-data based model and use only the BERT based model, unless you want to add information about the context of the tweet.
+Let me briefly tell you some possible ways one can further improve the model.
+First, since the feature I added are all implicitly present in the text, I would remove the meta-data based model and use only the BERT based model, unless you want to add information about the context of the tweets.
 Then I would try to see why the misclassified tweet are misclassified by looking at the text explainer.
 Also, we have seen that several of the tweets where the model makes mistakes are either quite ambiguous or they have been mislabeled.
 This mislabelling affects both the training and the evaluation.
 So carefully relabelling the data set is a step that can help even though it's a tedious work.
-One other tedious work could be to clean even more the tweets and maybe remove stop words which is something we have not done.
+One other tedious work could be to clean even more the tweets and maybe remove stop words which is something I have not done.
-The BERT model itself can be improved if, for example, instead of generating a single vector per tweet we generate one vector for every word, and then let the top layer do the job.
 Another step that can indirectly improve the model is to try and use different versions of BERT.
-Some are lighter than others.
+There are versions that are lighter than others.
 Even though this is not likely to improve the accuracy of the model it will make it run and train faster.

-In the end I would like to modify this model, and train it on a different set of data, in order to write a small app that can classify tweets into one of three categories: constructive comment, neutral and insult/offensive.
+In the future, I would like to modify this model, and train it on a different set of data, in order to write a small app that can classify tweets into one of three categories: constructive comment, neutral and insult/offensive.
 This will be the topic of a future post.